-The bus to Sayulita from Puerto Vallarta costs $2, however, be prepared for a longer drive, as these buses make frequent stops.
+The bus to Sayulita from Puerto Vallarta costs $2 USD, but be prepared for a longer drive, as these buses make frequent stops.
 And, while they have a set schedule, they don’t always stop at Puerto Vallarta’s airport.
-When you see one of these buses, just flag them down, so you don’t have to spend the next 10-15 minutes waiting for another bus.
+When you see one of these buses, just flag them down, so you don’t have to spend the next 10-15 minutes waiting for another one.

 Getting from Puerto Vallarta to Sayulita by taxi